miaosian/ARLanguageApp/README.md

 Open Xcode

-Click “Build” in Unity
+Click “Build” in Unity  -> and choose the folder name "AR" to build

-After Build success -> rightclick the Build Folder -> open the Terminal -> enter "pod install"
+After Build success -> rightclick the "AR" Folder -> open the Terminal -> enter "pod install"

 Opens Xcode project